mdeff/ntds_2019/projects/grading.md

 * motivation: why answer this question or develop that product?
 * consistency between the chosen goal, data, and tools
 	* Can the data answer the question or support the product?
 Are the chosen tools relevant?
+	* In case none of the chosen tools hasn't helped to find an answer.
+Why it didn't work?
+What could be changed to make it work?

 ### 2. Acquisition (10%)